 Nursing Facilities are required to employ a Director of STAFF development (DSD).
 The DSD is often the Instructor for SNF owned and operated NATPs.

-Agencies and Public Institutions do not typically employ a DSD, so the NATP is taught by an Instructor or Program Director, RN.
+Agencies and Public Institutions do not typically employ a DSD, so the NATP is taught by an Instructor or RN Program Director.

 The NATP must provide 100 hours of clinical training in a Department approved long-term care facility.
 There must be a written agreement between the NATP and the long-term care clinical facility where the training is provided.
 The agreement must be approved by the Department prior to clinical training taking place.
 This form is not required for programs conducted directly by nursing facilities.